 - Origins Available:

 The Anglo-Saxon name Buckstume comes from when the family resided in the region of Buxton parishes in the diocese of Southwell and Norwich.
 It may also be derived from the town in Derbyshire where in Old English it was known as Buchestanes, meaning bowing stones.

 Early Origins of the Buckstume family

 The surname Buckstume was first found in Derbyshire.
 However, the parish of Rushford in Suffolk was of particular significance to the family.
 "Schadwell Park, the seat of the family of Buxton, is a handsome mansion in the Elizabethan style, recently new fronted with Caen stone, and considerably enlarged; the park is richly wooded, and in the grounds is St. Chad's Well, anciently much frequented by pilgrims on their route to the shrine of Our Lady of Walsingham.
 The living is in the patronage of the Buxton family."

 Early History of the Buckstume family

-Another 233 words (17 lines of text) covering the years 1400, 1562, 1588 and 1929 are included under the topic Early Buckstume History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Buckstume research.
+Another 117 words (8 lines of text) covering the years 1400, 1562, 1588 and 1929 are included under the topic Early Buckstume History in all our PDF Extended History products and printed products wherever possible.